• Our August 2025 Conversation Topic

 Is it mentally draining for us to repeatedly discuss the tragic historical injustices faced by the Black community, or is it essential to keep these narratives alive and ensure they are handed down through time?

-A 90-minute virtual conversation for intergenerational Black women exploring leadership, exhaustion, and how to redefine responsibility without burnout.
+A 90-minute virtual conversation for intergenerational Black women exploring leadership, visibility, and the cost of public scrutiny.
 Facilitated by Lana Reid for Conversations in Color.